thunil/Deep-Flow-Prediction/README.md

 The text output will also be written to a file `testout.txt`.
 In addition, visualized reference data and corresponding inferred outputs are written to `results_test` as PNGs.

+## Changes after publication

+After the initial version of this paper appeared in 2018 and the AIAA version was finally accepted in 2020, a few smaller updates and improvements were made:

+- for symmetry reasons, we switched one convolutional layer of the encoder part to have a kernel size of 4 instead of 2.
+This doesn't really influence model performance, but matches the decoder.

+- the upsampling in the decoder originally used nearest-neighbor sampling by default.
+The code was updated to use bilinear upsampling now, which visually gives smoother results.
+However, it does not have a significant influence on the accuracy measurements.

 ## Further steps